 If you’re dreaming of an adventure and looking for the best countries to visit in Africa, we have you covered!
 There are so many unique places to see, foods to eat, and people to meet.
-And honestly, there is nothing better than watching the sunset on the African horizon.
+And honestly, nothing is better than watching the sunset on the African horizon.

 Best Countries to Visit in Africa